dabeaz/curio/docs/reference.rst

 .. module:: curio.ssl

-The :mod:`curio.ssl` module provides Curio-compatible functions for creating an SSL layer around Curio sockets.
+The :mod:`curio.ssl` module provides Curio-compatible functions for creating an SSL wrapped Curio socket.
 The following functions are redefined (and have the same calling signature as their counterparts in the standard :mod:`ssl` module:

 .. asyncfunction:: wrap_socket(*args, **kwargs)